OrganizationUsername/PathFinding/readme.md

 - Thin walls
 - Undo/Redo
 - Show which click mode the user is in.
 Maybe allow them to click to the click mode they want to be in.
+- Provide OnlyPassable and OnlyImpassable modes for clicking.